Changing Display Settings in Zoom

 1. When someone in the meeting is screen sharing, your display options in the "View" menu will change.
 The first option is "Standard view."
 This prominently displays the shared content in the center of the screen and places all participants' videos or profile images above.

-Standard view while screen sharing in Zoom
+Screenshot of standard view while screen sharing in Zoom

 2. The second option is "Side-by-side Gallery."
 This moves the participants' videos or profile images into a column to the right of the shared content.

-Side by Side gallery view while screen sharing in Zoom
+Screenshot of side-by-side gallery view while screen sharing in Zoom

 3. The third option is "Side-by-side Speaker."
 This is similar to the side-by-side gallery option, but will only show the video or profile image of the participant who is sharing their screen.

-Side by Side speaker while screen sharing in Zoom
+Screenshot of side-by-side speaker while screen sharing in Zoom

 4. The fourth option is "Swap Video and Share Screen."
 This prominently displays the video or profile image of the person sharing their screen in the center and moves the shared content up to where their image would otherwise be.

-Swap Video and Share Screen in Zoom
+Screenshot of Swap Video and Shared Screen in Zoom

 Options When You're Screen-sharing

 When sharing your screen, your chat box and view of others participants' videos or profile images will disappear.
-To make them visible again, click More at the end of your toolbar.

 Chatbox visibility menu while screen sharing